gustl-arg/participate-now/README.md

 ### Do you like the project?

-Share our story within your networks.
+**Share our story within your networks.**

 Help other people get to know what we are building.
 If you are intrigued with the project and would like to go further with its promotion, send us an email so that we can discuss your ideas.

 ### Are you a developer?

-Read the [Contributing Guide](https://github.com/bitDubai/fermat/blob/master/CONTRIBUTING.md) to learn how to make casual contributions or join a developer team.
+**Read the [Contributing Guide](https://github.com/bitDubai/fermat/blob/master/CONTRIBUTING.md) to learn how to make casual contributions or join a developer team.**

 Even though the project is technically very challenging we believe that anyone can make a useful contribution.
 Send us an email and we will discuss the details.

 ### Are you a software development company?

-Assign some resources to work on this project.
+**Assign some resources to work on this project.**

 Your organization will benefit by learning at an early stage how to live with the opportunity this technology offers.
-Send us an email to discuss the details.
+Send us an email from [here](https://bitdubai.com/wp/#GETINVOLVED) to discuss the details.

 ### Do you know something we don’t?

 Contribute your knowledge.

 We have already received input from a diverse range of professionals including economists, systems architects, designers, lawyers, etc. We appreciate contributions from experts on different fields.
-You can offer your expertise by sending us an email.
+You can offer your expertise by sending us an email from [here](https://bitdubai.com/wp/#GETINVOLVED).

 ### Do you have complementary ideas?

 Share your ideas with us.

 Dozens of original ideas, not covered by this site, have already been implemented in the platform.
 We are keen to learn how you would improve it.
-Please send your ideas to this email.
+Please send your ideas to this email from [here](https://bitdubai.com/wp/#GETINVOLVED).

 ### Do you have money but only limited time?